 Guest Blog by Blake J. Discher, a Detroit people photographer, SEO consultant, speaker and author of Stop Your Grumbling, Get Out There!
 The Essential Guide: Networking to Improve Your Bottom Line.

 This following is a short but sweet, to the point blog taken from the Groozi website (with permission of course) where Blake J. Discher blogs about his expertise, sales and negotiating.
 Not only is this blog helpful for my corporate clients who are often entrepreneurs starting their own businesses but also actors who are in the business of marketing themselves.
 It makes you think about how you’re packaged to your potential clients or to the people who hire you.

 If you agree and find this information useful, be sure to tweet it and to “Like” it!

-But I’ve NEVER bought anything out of their pastry case.
-Why?
-Because all their offerings are wrapped in plastic-wrap.
-It looks horrible.
-My brain thinks anything pastic-wrapped was packaged the day before and was encased in a polyester tomb so they could squeeze an extra day of “freshness” out of it.
+My brain thinks anything plastic-wrapped was packaged the day before, and was encased in a polyester tomb so they could squeeze an extra day of “freshness” out of it.
 Not only that, but the frosting or glaze on any pastry is going to stick to the wrapper when I open it… ugh!
-Starbucks on the other hand presents all of their baked goods unwrapped.
+Starbucks, on the other hand, presents all of their baked goods unwrapped.
 They’re fresh.
 They’re appealing.
 I buy them.

 If you found my post valuable, it would mean sooo much to me if you would take a moment and pop over to Instagram where I hang out and comment on one of my posts!